Schematic Checklist

 The integrated circuitry of ESP32-P4 series chips requires only 40 electrical components (resistors, capacitors, and inductors) and a crystal, as well as an SPI flash and a direct current to direct current converter (DCDC).
 The high integration of ESP32-P4 allows for simple peripheral circuit design.
 This chapter details the schematic design of ESP32-P4.

-The following figure shows a reference schematic design of ESP32-P4.
-It can be used as the basis of your schematic design.
+The following figures show the reference schematics of ESP32-P4, which can be used as the basis of your schematic design.

-Any basic ESP32-P4 circuit design may be broken down into the following major building blocks:
+Any basic ESP32-P4 circuit design includes the following major building blocks:

 The rest of this chapter details the specifics of circuit design for each of these sections.